 NWPGS BMPs.
-The perimeter of the foundation of the building that houses the NWPGS includes an 8inch raised "lip" for containment of spills and releases.
+The perimeter of the foundation of the building that houses the NWPGS includes an 8-inch raised "lip" for containment of spills and releases.
 Leaks or releases within the building will flow to the building sump.
 The sump has a liquid level indicator, which shuts down the entire operation if the sump liquid level is raised beyond a specified point.
 Thus, leaks in the building will flow to the sump and result in automatic shutdown of the operation.
 Operation of the NWPGS is governed by the Operations and Maintenance (O&M) Plan.
-The Operations and Maintenance Plan for the Northwest Plume (O&M) Groundwater System Interim Remedial Action at the Paducah Gaseous Diffusion Plant, DOE/OR/07-1253, outlines several BMPs including required daily inspections and walkdowns.
+The Operations and Maintenance Plan for the Northwest Plume Groundwater System Interim Remedial Action at the Paducah Gaseous Diffusion Plant, DOE/OR/07-1253, outlines several BMPs including required daily inspections and walkdowns.
 Oil-absorbent pads are placed around operating motors for oil leak/spill control.
 The facility also is equipped with a spill response kit.
 Mobile industrial equipment is leased and inspected daily, when used, per OSHA regulations.
-In addition, the leasing contractor performs semiannual inspections.
-The LATA Kentucky regulatory compliance organization and the USEC PSS will be notified of leaks or spills of significant amounts of equipment oil into the sump.
+The LATA Kentucky regulatory compliance organization and the PSS will be notified of leaks or spills of significant amounts of equipment oil into the sump.
 Waste at the facility is handled according to the Waste Management Plan for the Paducah Environmental Remediation Project, PAD-PLA-ENV-001.
 The NWGPS General Operational Health and Safety Plan establishes training, chemical inventory, spill reporting, and containment requirements for NWPGS personnel.